helia77/AssingmentGrader/README.md

 * Output:
   * xlsx file containing negative points declared for each students
   * Seprated folders for each question, containing students' solutions

+#### For privacy concerns, the input and output files containing students assignments have been removed.